Data Trace Publishing Company

 - Local or free muscle flaps and unreamed interlocked nails for open tibial fractures.

-- Treatment of type II, IIIA, and IIIB open frx of the tibial shaft.
-A prospective comparison of unreamed interlocking IM nails and half-pin ex fixators.
+- Treatment of type II, IIIA, and IIIB open fractures of the tibial shaft: a prospective comparison of unreamed interlocking intramedullary nails and half-pin external fixators.

 - Nonreamed locking intramedullary nailing for open fractures of the tibia.